smart-edge-open/ido-specs/doc/flavors.md

 The pre-defined CERA Near Edge flavor provisions the required set of configurations for a 5G Converged Edge Reference Architecture for Near Edge deployments on Intel® Xeon® platforms.

 The following are steps to install this flavor:
-1. Configure the OEK under CERA repository as described in the [Converged Edge Reference Architecture Near Edge](https://github.com/otcshare/ido-specs/blob/master/doc/reference-architectures/CERA-Near-Edge.md).
+1. Configure the CEEK under CERA repository as described in the [Converged Edge Reference Architecture Near Edge](https://github.com/otcshare/ido-specs/blob/master/doc/reference-architectures/CERA-Near-Edge.md).
 2. Update the `inventory.yaml` file by setting the deployment flavor as `cera_5g_near_edge`
     ```yaml
     ---